 “Get the girl!” he shouted, his voice reaching her between thunderclaps.

-The creature stood at the shore edge with its head bowed low, the rope rigid with the heavy flow of the current.
-T’alorin was perfectly accessible now, and Daena rushed to her side.
+The creature stood at the shore edge with its head bowed low far from T’alorin; the current had succeeded where the two of them had failed.
+Daena rushed to her side.
 She rolled the girl onto her back and listened to her thready heartbeat.
 Not much time was left.

 The creature let out a strained groan as it wrenched backward, and Daena pulled T’alorin out of the way as its rear hooves landed exactly where the two of them had been a moment earlier.
 Startled by a cry from above, she looked skyward.
 The man was falling toward the beast, lightning glinting off the blade of his sword.